 - Menstruation & Menopause.
 Excessive sweating can occur before menstruation, particularly at night making more odor.
 This is due to hormonal imbalances and a minor increase in body temperature.
 When estrogen levels decrease, as they do throughout menopause, the body frequently interprets this as a symptom of overheating.
 This hormonal shift results in increased perspiration, which contributes to body odor.
 To learn more about changes that occur inside the body during menopause, read our article here.

 - Medical Conditions.
 Some medical issues may change your natural body odor.
 Diabetes, renal or hepatic issues, and an overactive thyroid are all relevant in this case.
 An unusual body odor might be a sign of a more serious medical problem.
 For example, an odor resembling bleach or urine may signal renal or liver problems.
 We will discuss more of it later in this article.

 - Being On Medications.
 There are certain medications that have excessive sweating and eventually odors as their side effects.
-These include antidepressants, zinc, and iron supplements.
+These include antidepressants, zinc, antipsychotics, beta-blockers like propranolol and calcium channel blockers, and iron supplements.

 Connection of Body Odor and One’s Health.

 What diseases might result in unpleasant body odor?
 Apart from cleanliness and hygiene, various illnesses or medical problems might affect a person’s odor as has been proven by research.
 The following are some of the most common medical diseases that contribute to body odor.